ashawkey/torch-ngp/readme.md

 * 2.23: better support for the blender dataset.
 * 2.22: add GUI for NeRF training.
 * 2.21: add GUI for NeRF visualizing.
-    * known issue: noisy artefacts outside the camera covered region.
-It is related to `mark_untrained_density_grid` in instant-ngp.
 * 2.20: cuda raymarching is finally stable now!
 * 2.15: add the official [tinycudann](https://github.com/NVlabs/tiny-cuda-nn) as an alternative backend.
 * 2.10: add cuda_ray, can train/infer faster, but performance is worse currently.
 * 2.6: add support for RGBA image.
 * 1.30: fixed atomicAdd() to use __half2 in HashGrid Encoder's backward, now the training speed with fp16 is as expected!
-* 1.29:
-    * finished an experimental binding of fully-fused MLP.
-    * replace SHEncoder with a CUDA implementation.
+* 1.29: finished an experimental binding of fully-fused MLP. replace SHEncoder with a CUDA implementation.
 * 1.26: add fp16 support for HashGrid Encoder (requires CUDA >= 10 and GPU ARCH >= 70 for now...).